julijan/structured/README.md

 ## Component
 A component is comprised of [1-3 files](#component-parts).
 It always must include one HTML file, while server side and client side files are optional.
-* HTML file probably requires no explanation
+* HTML file requires no explanation
 * server side file, code that runs on the server and makes data available to HTML and client side code
 * client side file, code that runs on the client (in the browser)